ParetoSecurity/pareto-mac/README.md

 # Automatically audit your Mac for basic security hygiene

 The simplest security is the most important.
 80% of hacks are caused by 20% of common preventable mistakes.
-Pareto Security is a Menu Bar app that quietly runs in the background and reminds you if you forget to enable your firewall, disk encryption and similar basic security hygiene tasks.
+Pareto Security is a Menu Bar app that quietly runs in the background and reminds you if you forget to enable your firewall, turn on disk encryption and perform similar basic security hygiene tasks.

 More info and newsletter signup at https://paretosecurity.app/.